linkec/junkfood/README.md

 # hlsp2p-php-tracker
+Just A SIMPLE Tracker!(Test Use Only)
+Just A SIMPLE Tracker!(Test Use Only)
+Just A SIMPLE Tracker!(Test Use Only)
+No performance guarantee!

        a tracker for HLSjs-p2p-engine written by PHP 1.Install Nginx+PHP enviroment,whatever you are using Windows OR Linux(Better)
        2.Set the Nginx rewrite rule